8th Episode – Richard Browning, Gravity Industries

 In this episode we spoke to Richard Browning from Gravity Industries.
 He is the Founder and Chief Test Pilot of Gravity Industries which designs, builds and flies Jet Suits, pioneering a new era of human flight.
 The company was founded in March 2017 to challenge the perceived boundaries in human aviation and to inspire others to dare to ask “What if?”.
 Prior to founding Gravity, Richard was a Royal Marines reservist for six years and an Oil Trader with BP for 16 years where he discovered and implemented major new technologies winning the BP Group innovation Award.

-The 4th Episode of Leaders, Pioneers and Professionals took place on the 4th August 2020 at 1700 via Facebook Live.
-This episode will look at the use of drones across various industries especially the Police and the benefits it has yielded in fighting crime.
-Our special guests will be Sion Roberts, CEO of Eagle Eye Innovations and RUSTA and Kevin Taylor, Senior RUSTA Instructor and Chief Drone Pilot for Lincolnshire Police.
+This episode of Leaders, Pioneers and Professionals concentrated on Drones.
+It looked at the use of drones across various industries especially the Police and the benefits it has yielded in fighting crime.
+Our special guests were Sion Roberts, CEO of Eagle Eye Innovations and RUSTA and Kevin Taylor, Senior RUSTA Instructor and Chief Drone Pilot for Lincolnshire Police.